 One of my favorite trips was Nepal and some of my friends aren’t into that because they really enjoy European countries/trips more.

-We only stayed there for 5 days – all in Havana and one day trip to Vinales.
+Our Havana itinerary only had 5 days – all in Havana and one day trip to Vinales.
 If you are staying a week or more make sure you include Vinales, Trinidad and Varadero.

 Where to stay in Havana: